DanielMoscoso/100day_challenge/Readme.txt

 		-Working implementation.
 Needs refinement.
 		-REPS was a global variable, and it was created as 'rep'.
 		-The check marks are now updating, but in odd intervals.
+		-A token variable is created and initialized to '0' to keep track of how many times the person studied for 25mins straight.
+That token is passed down as an argument to the 'count_down()' function, so it knows when to print the check marks.
+The check marks label starts off empty.
+Then it follows this formula 'reps-token' where 'reps' is the total number of repetitions the 'for loop' did; which is stored in REPS, and it is also passed down as an argument, hence 'reps'.
+When the last iteration comes, it simply prints 4 check marks, and lets the person take a break for 20mins.
 ===============================================================================